mehulagg/gitlab/doc/development/documentation/styleguide.md

 ### Importance of referencing GitLab versions and tiers

-Mentioning GitLab versions and tiers is important to all users and contributors to quickly have access to the issue or merge request that introduced the change for reference.
+Mentioning GitLab versions and tiers is important to all users and contributors to quickly have access to the issue or merge request that introduced the change.
 Also, they can know what features they have in their GitLab instance and version, given that the note has some key information.

 `[Introduced](link-to-issue) in [GitLab Premium](https://about.gitlab.com/pricing/) 12.7`